Short-term study at a partner university

-Summer Abroad encompasses two pathways (see FAQ below for further details).
+Summer Abroad includes two pathway options.
 When students are matched to a Summer Abroad program, they will be nominated for:

 How to apply